 As anyone who regularly reads my blog knows, I disagree with eating meat for every meal for a whole variety of reasons, and I take particular issue with eating cheaply produced, intensively farmed meat from animals who have a miserable life.
-Having toured Humble By Nature with ‘Farmer Tim’ and seen the pigs in their environment, it’s clear that they have a lovely life and a high standard of care – I would feel totally happy eating pork from these pigs as the centrepiece of my weekly roast.
+Having toured Humble By Nature with ‘Farmer Tim’ and seen the pigs in their environment, it’s clear that these pigs have a lovely life and a high standard of care – I would feel happy eating pork from these pigs as the centrepiece of my weekly roast.

-Back indoors, we spent the rest of the morning with Ruth Waddington from Native Breeds, learning how to prepare and cook traditional pork faggots using belly, leg and liver from one of the pigs reared on the farm.
+Back indoors, we spent the rest of the morning with Ruth Waddington from Native Breeds, learning how to prepare and cook traditional pork faggots using belly, leg and liver from one of the organic pigs reared on the farm.
 The fabulous Liz from Forage Fine Foods also taught us all about the herbs and botanicals growing in our hedgerows that most of us don’t think twice about, but should be incorporating in to our cooking – things like crab apples, damsons, and acorns.
 These were used to season our faggots as they would form part of the pigs’ diet too and so complimented the meat perfectly.
 If you’re interested in foraging, or charcuterie and home butchery, definitely make sure you check out the classes available from both Liz and Ruth on their websites.